-Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit benzyl alcohol E ≤ 0.1 ppm 1,2-cyclohexanediamine E ≤ 0.1 ppm Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
-The output of this process is an occupational exposure band (OEB), which corresponds to a
+Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit benzyl alcohol E ≤ 0.1 ppm formaldehyde/ benzenamine, hydrogenated E ≤ 0.1 ppm Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
+The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker health.